Analysis/statistical function for count and percentage in core columns and (optional) relative risk columns

 character

-If not NULL, columns not defined inrestr_columns
+If not NULL, columns not defined inrestr_columnswill be blanked out.- colgroup

 The name of the column group variable that is used as source for denominator calculation.

-Required to be specified whendenom = "N_colgroup"
+Required to be specified whendenom = "N_colgroup".

 Value

-: returns a list of following statisticsn_df
+s_freq_j: returns a list of following statisticsn_df

 n_rowdf